-The walled garden has always been the peaceful part of the gardens and a water feature which looks towards the village church tower was added in 2009.
 The walled garden is covered in roses, wisteria, clematis and jasmine with rose-beds under planted with perennials.
+This has always been the most peaceful part of the gardens and a water feature which looks towards the village church tower was added in 2009.

 There is a large car park and pre-booked coaches are welcome.